0xck/diploma/README.md

 - any traffic pattern constructors
 - more than 1 test per TRex instance
 - connection to TRex via IPv6 and DNS
-- full TRex port statistic
+- all TRex port statistic
 - work with traffic capture
 - changing parameters during test for stateless
+- pushing config/pattern on TRex

 ###### Device
 Are not supported:
 - determination realy device status _(only ICMP availability)_

+###### Redis
+Are not supported:
+- queues management
+- queues status and statistic